 Purdue Online Writing Lab

-The Purdue Online Writing Lab (OWL) is a great resource for advice on all things writing.
+The Purdue Online Writing Lab (OWL) is a great, well-respected resource for advice on all things writing.
 It provides links to explanations of a wide variety of topics, from creating a thesis statement to developing an outline; from citing sources in MLA and APA to writing cover letters, memos, and scientific documents; from starting the writing process to quoting, paraphrasing, and summarizing.
-This web site is a good first stop for clearly comprehensible discussions of writing topics.
+This searchable web site is a good first stop for clearly comprehensible discussions of writing topics.

 International Writing Centers Association: Resources for Writers